djs-zmtc/zyn-fusion-build/README.md

 # Install build dependencies
 make -f Makefile.windows.mk install_deps

-# Start building
+# Start building (creates a log file in the ./tmp folder of the build process)
-PARALLEL=1 make -f Makefile.windows.mk all
+PARALLEL=1 make -f Makefile.windows.mk all 2>&1 | tee -a ./tmp/compilelog-$(date "+%Y%m%dT%H%M").txt

-# Or, you can also build a specific component,
+# OR, you can also build a specific component,
 # then finally use `package` to get a package file
 PARALLEL=1 make -f Makefile.windows.mk zynaddsubfx
 PARALLEL=1 make -f Makefile.windows.mk zest